training-datalab/training-datalab.com/content/en/cps-ranking/_index.md

 <h2>Disclaimer</h2>

-Please bear in mind that this citation data comes from own user-created profiles on Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
+Please bear in mind that this citation data comes from own user-created profiles on <i class="ai ai-google-scholar"></i> Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
 In addition, the main ranking criterion is the H-Index, which has some limitations and is subject to bias and manipulation in some cases.
 Our quarterly ranking elaboration does not involve rearranging data, we focus on ordering the list by H-Index and citation.

 <h2>Resources</h2>